 VoxLab is a developmental live arts laboratory in residence at Dartmouth College, focused on fostering projects by Dartmouth alumni.
 During the week-long retreat in Hanover, alumni artists develop their works-in-progress in collaboration with current undergraduates.
 Our goals are to create a space for alumni to experiment, immerse the students in the process of creating new work, and build a more connected community for alumni in the arts.

-This year is exciting: we’ll be back in the Hopkins Center!
-What that means for our purposes (beyond the fact that we won’t be rehearsing in a former psychiatric hospital), is that we’ll have access to exciting arts spaces, both new and old.
-The Bentley and Moore are basically exactly the same, but there’s a new dance studio, a vastly improved rehearsal room, a slick design studio, a new black box, and a new recital hall.
-We’ll have stuff again, and we intend to use it.
+We work in the Hopkins Center and have access to all the newly-renovated arts spaces: The Bentley and Moore, a new dance studio, a vastly improved rehearsal room, a slick design studio, a new black box, and a new recital hall.

-You’ll still have access to many of the same campus resources; including the various libraries and digital collections, and a private office space to work.
-Theater 65 is still being held, so there will be students on hand to assist you however you like—reading pages, researching, experimenting.
+We also have access to many campus resources; including the various libraries and digital collections, and a private office space to work.
+The Theater 65 course means students are a part of the process—reading pages, researching, experimenting.
 Once again, a central aim of Vox is to give both time and space to artists in a world where both are hard to come by.

 A fundamental part of VoxLab is our collaboration with Theater 65, a course taught during the summer term, that focuses on immersing students in new work development.